Danny Higginbotham: Manchester United

-Higginbotham started his career at his local club Manchester United, but was not highly rated during the first year of his apprenticeship and his career was almost ended when he broke his femur in a B team match.
+Higginbotham started his career at his local club Manchester United but was not highly rated during the first year of his apprenticeship, and his career was almost ended when he broke his femur in a B team match.
 However, he recovered well from the injury and was given a two-year professional contract in 1998.
 He made his Premier League debut on 10 May 1998, coming on for Michael Clegg 60 minutes into a 2–0 win over Barnsley at Oakwell.

 He was sent to Belgian Second Division side Royal Antwerp on a loan spell.
 He got off to a bad start at the club and asked to return to Old Trafford after being abused by Antwerp supporters outside the Bosuilstadion, and had to be talked into staying by manager Regi Van Acker.
-Following this start the club then won 15 matches in a row and Higginbotham become popular with the fans.
+Following this start, the club then won 15 matches in a row, and Higginbotham became popular with the fans.
 However, the season ended with defeat in a play-off game.
-After the final whistle Ronnie Wallwork allegedly attacked the referee Amand Ancion.
+After the final whistle, Ronnie Wallwork allegedly attacked the referee Amand Ancion.
 Higginbotham was subsequently banned from football for a year for his alleged involvement in the attack.
 In September 1999, a Belgian court reduced Higginbotham's ban to four months.
 Ancion maintained that Wallwork had grabbed him by the throat and that Higginbotham had headbutted him.
-Higginbotham always maintained his innocence, stating that he had tried to intervene peacefully after Wallwork had confronted Ancion in an aggressive manner.
+Higginbotham always maintained his innocence, stating that he had tried to intervene peacefully after Wallwork had aggressively confronted Ancion.
 Alex Ferguson believed the player's innocence and handed both players four-year contracts as the club appealed their suspensions.

 Higginbotham played six games for United during the 1999–2000 season, including appearances in the UEFA Champions League and at the Maracanã Stadium in the FIFA World Cup Championship.
-He made his full debut in a 3–0 defeat to Aston Villa at Villa Park on 13 October 1999, in what was described as a blow to the credibility of the League Cup as United had fielded a number of young players.
+He made his full debut in a 3–0 defeat to Aston Villa at Villa Park on 13 October 1999, in what was described as a blow to the credibility of the League Cup as United had fielded several young players.
 He suffered with concussion during the match after a clash of heads with Dion Dublin.
 He failed to break into the first team on a regular basis as Denis Irwin, Phil Neville and Mikaël Silvestre were all preferred ahead of him at left-back.